Paul Weinstein (economist)

 In May 2010, Weinstein joined President Obama's National Commission on Fiscal Responsibility and Reform (Simpson-Bowles) as Senior Advisor.

 Weinstein is a proponent of moving to 3 year bachelor's degrees to save students and their families money.
 The idea has received support from those who want to reduce the cost of college but opposed by those who believe a 3-year degree would diminish the college experience.

-Weinstein writes on higher education policy for Forbes.
+Weinstein writes on higher education policy, transportation, and financial markets for Forbes.

 A number of Weinstein's emails as Special Assistant to the President were released during the confirmation of Supreme Court Justice Elena Kagan.